Joe Muto: Misdemeanor conviction and aftermath

 On May 9, Muto pleaded guilty to two misdemeanor charges: "attempted unlawful duplication of computer material" and "attempted criminal possession of computer material".
 He was sentenced to 200 hours of private community service, ten days of community service ordered by the court, and a fine of $1,000; he also gave up the $5,000 Gawker paid him to the court.
 Gawker paid for Muto's criminal defense.

 As part of his community service Muto cleaned municipal parks, and for his private community service he chose to assist a Brooklyn literacy organization.
-Muto stated that he had "did something very stupid and I suppose it's right that I paid for it."
+Muto stated that he "did something very stupid and I suppose it's right that I paid for it."
 He stated that he would not have leaked the material if he knew he would be criminally prosecuted for it.
 Gawker editor-in-chief John Cook criticized the sentence, accusing Cyrus Vance Jr., the district attorney of Manhattan, of trying to please Roger Ailes.

 Muto wrote the book An Atheist in the FOXhole chronicling his experiences at Fox.